It’s 2021 and content is still king.

 Why do these matter?

-Given the volume of content online, search engines use algorithms to determine value and backlinks are a key signal they consider.
+Given the volume of content online, search engines use algorithms to determine value and high quality backlinks are a key signal they consider.

 Note: Not all backlinks are created equal.